sarken/docs/front_end_coding/css.markdown

 ---
 Cascading Stylesheets (CSS) tell a browser how to display our XHTML document.
 We write a list of rules describing the colour of the text, the size of the boxes -- what goes where and what it looks like.

-To write a CSS document, conceptually, we examine the structure of an HTML document and lay our CSS document out in the same order:
+To write a CSS document, conceptually, we examine the structure of an HTML document:

 ```html
   <body>